jkt628/homeassistant-franklinwh-capture/README.md

 test every aspect of FranklinWH app that could be interesting to Home Assistant, starting with the more useful stuff. capture and export with [HTTP Toolkit] for future reference and redo after upgrades.

-consider an Android UI test framework for repetition and regression.
+[Maestro](https://docs.maestro.dev) provides the automation for UI coverage.
-[Maestro](https://docs.maestro.dev) looks useful and simple.  consider test automation with **BOTH** FranklinWH and Home Assistant apps, _i.e._, ensure changes in HA reflect in FWH.
+consider test automation with **BOTH** FranklinWH and Home Assistant apps, *i.e.*, ensure changes in HA reflect in FWH.

 i do not have optional components like [Smart Circuits] or [Generator Module].

-i do participate in _Virtual Power Plant_ ([VPP]) so capture an event sometime.
+i do participate in *Virtual Power Plant* ([VPP]) so capture an event sometime.

 [HTTP Toolkit]: https://httptoolkit.com/
 [Smart Circuits]: https://www.franklinwh.com/support/overview/smart-circuits/